kwilinsi/tlmerge/docs/config.md

 Do not log anything in the console, even error messages.
 The program will not produce any output.

+> [!NOTE]
-Note that in some cases this may still log errors pertaining to the configuration itself.
-This could happen if the CLI or configuration file is malformed such that it encounters an error before reading the `silent` flag.
+> In some cases this may still log errors pertaining to the configuration
+> itself.
+This could happen if the CLI or configuration file is malformed such
+> that it encounters an error before reading the `silent` flag.

 ## Execution